-Rationale This course has designed to learn different aspects of Bangladesh.
-Besides learning oceanography, it is important to know about the country.
-Objectives The objectives of this course is to introduce the students with the key concepts like socio-economic, geo-political, institutional, social organizational, context of origin and development of Bangladesh and the importance of Bay of Bengal.
-Learning On successful completion of this unit, students should be able to: Outcomes Address different contemporary issues of modernization in context of Bangladesh. • Demonstrate an understanding of the key concepts like socio-economic, geo-political, institutional, social organizational, context of origin and development of Bangladesh. • Identify the role of foreign investors and development partners in private sector development.
-Demonstrate an understanding of the importance of Bay of Bengal.
+The objectives of this course is to introduce the students with the key concepts like socio-economic, geo-political, institutional, social organizational, context of origin and development of Bangladesh.
+Socio-political and economic context of Liberation War of Bangladesh and the importance of Bay of Bengal will also be introduced here.

+- address different contemporary issues of modernization in context of Bangladesh; - demonstrate an understanding of the key concepts like socio-economic, geo-political, institutional, social organizational, context of origin and development of Bangladesh - identify the role of foreign investors and development partners in private sector development - demonstrate an understanding of the importance of Bay of Bengal